Anmolsharma786/Customer-Management-Website/README.md

-In this Assignment we created three Tables which are following
+In this Project we have created three Tables -
   * EmployeeTable
   * JobPostingTable
   * ProjectTable
   * Customer
   * Salary

-which were create under database
- *  AssignmentTwo

   Here is the screenshot of the design which we created in creatly
   ------